615 Leverone Hall

 Luis Garicano and I have written several papers that investigate this phenomenon in the context of legal services.
 This research exploits confidential microdata from the Census of Services.

 Our earliest work on this agenda was entitled "Learning About the Nature of Production from Equilibrium Assignment Patterns."
 This paper examines theoretically how different classes of production functions generate different equilibrium assignments of individuals into workgroups, then uses the aforementioned Census data to investigate the form that the production function in legal services should take to rationalize earnings and organizational patterns.
-This paper is forthcoming in the Journal of Economic Behavior and Organization.
+This paper was published in the Journal of Economic Behavior and Organization in 2012.

 A third, “Earnings Inequality and Coordination Costs: Evidence from U.S. Law Firms,” investigates how much organizational efficiencies have affected earnings inequality among lawyers between 1977 and 1992.
 We first estimate the earnings distribution among lawyers during this time, and find that inequality increased substantially, especially at the top.
 We then apply the methodology of our earlier work, and find evidence that coordination costs associated with hierarchical production (the time cost of using associates) declined steadily during this time.
 Finally, we use these estimates to back out how much increases in earnings inequality among lawyers reflect lawyers’ organizational response to these new efficiencies versus other factors such as skill-biased demand changes.
 We find that the majority of increases in earnings inequality among top lawyers reflect lawyers’ responses to these new efficiencies.
 However, most of the increase in inequality between top lawyers and other lawyers reflect other factors.

 Specialization and Organization in Legal Services